Frames and gilding

 A conservator can help reassure you by assessing your frames and checking any movement in joints.

 The appearance of cracks in the gilded finish is a common symptom of ageing and not normally a cause for concern.
-If however the gold and gesso layer is lifting, loose, or falling flakes appear, this may indicate that the gilding layers are delaminating from the substrate.
+If however, the gold and gesso layer is lifting, loose, or falling flakes appear, this may indicate that the gilding layers are delaminating from the substrate.
 Cracks in the applied composition ornament are also a common symptom of age-related shrinkage, but be aware that this could lead eventually to detachment of the ornament.

-Both conditions can be remedied through conservation treatment.
+Both conditions can be stabilised through conservation treatment.
 A conservator can also advise you on the best means of displaying or storing your frame or gilded item to minimise or avoid risks from a poor environment.

 Pests and moulds

-The common furniture beetle (anobium punctatum) is the most frequent cause of pest damage to gilded objects with a wooden substrate, evident by 1–3 mm diameter flight holes in the surface of the item.
+The common furniture beetle (anobium punctatum) is the most frequent cause of pest damage to gilded objects with a wooden substrate, evident by 1-2mm diameter flight holes in the surface of the item.
 The extent of damage underlying the finish will vary, but may be extensive enough to weaken an object’s structure.
 Inactive woodworm may cause concern structurally and aesthetically; active woodworm can and should be treated immediately.
 Wood-rots and moulds on the wood or gilding can also cause staining and structural damage where an item has been stored in or subject to wet or damp conditions.

 It is best to employ a specialist conservator of gilded artefacts to eradicate active damage caused by these biological agents, to ensure minimum disturbance to the valuable surface-finish.
 A conservator can also help repair and restore a damaged finish and improve the appearance and structural integrity of the frame.